How to navigate eDiscovery for Slack

 If you work in the legal tech space, you know how big of an impact emerging applications like Slack are having on the eDiscovery process.
 Slack has become a sensational communication tool in the modern workplace, racking in tons of employee data every day.
 From images and video files to threads and channels, the data that Slack holds is dynamic and complex.
 So when it comes to eDiscovery, having the proper tools in place to process and export this data is crucial.

-To dive deeper into this topic, we hosted a live webinar on eDiscovery for Slack.
-We had the pleasure of sitting down with TransPerfect’s President of Forensic Technology & Consultation, Joe Pochron, to discuss common challenges in retrieving data and how to overcome them with the right approach and technology.
+To dive deeper into this topic, we had the pleasure of sitting down with TransPerfect’s President of Forensic Technology & Consultation, Joe Pochron, to discuss common challenges in retrieving Slack data and how to overcome them with the right approach and technology.

 Here’s what we learned:

 - Slack’s popularity is revolutionary.
 We haven’t seen a chat or cloud collaboration platform scale like this ever before.

 - Some companies have moved over to Slack as a primary means of communication.
 Thus, more business records and critical information are living in Slack as opposed to email.

 - Until they’re faced with litigation, most companies don’t have a plan in place for collecting from Slack.
 As a result, they’re on the hunt for the most efficient and cost-effective way to do it on short notice.

 - In order to help clients acquire data from Slack, Joe recommends first determining what Slack plan the client is on (Standard vs. Enterprise) to understand the nuances and limitations of each export.

 - When data is retrieved, it’s going to need to be processed to make the information digestible and readable.
 To do this, Joe recommends leveraging a third party application like Onna!
 Thanks, Joe!